 Brewing tips from coffee connoisseurs

 - Coarsely ground beans work best for plungers – they should have a similar texture to sand granules.
 If your beans are ground too fine, they will go through the mesh on the piston when you are depressing it.
+(And remember there are lots of uses for these coffee grounds when you have finished your mug of coffee.)

 - Plunger coffee will grow bitter when left too long in the plunger.
 Therefore it is really important to serve plunger coffee immediately.